 Hannah doesn’t dwell on that past and believes that God put her on this earth for a reason, diagnosed with ependymoma at age four.

-Kendal Mills spent a decade plagued with numbness, tingling, seizures, and numerous tests.
+Kendal spent a decade plagued with numbness, tingling, seizures, and numerous tests.
 He was finally diagnosed with an anaplastic ependymoma.

 Everyone told Missy that headaches and neck pain are normal signs of stress.
 She was later diagnosed with a benign intramedullary ependymoma.